de-lachende-cavalier/findel/README.md

 For our experiments, we use financial time series data and develop specialized models that respect the unique characteristics of financial markets, such as non-stationarity, regime changes, and market microstructure.

-## Project Overview

-This project explores the development of finance-specific deep learning models inspired by physics-based approaches.
 Key areas of focus include:

 1. **Financial Inductive Biases**: Encoding financial domain knowledge directly into neural network architectures
 2. **Market-Aware Loss Functions**: Developing specialized loss functions that capture financial risk metrics and market behavior